Tomasz-Niewiadomski/SciCompProject/README.md

 ### Paolo

 ### Tomasz
+- First, I'll update the individual files, as a lot has changed.
 - Next, I will take a look at the 'memory' feature of the matches() function.

 ### Emre